SAP/openui5-docs/docs/Using_and_Nesting_Components_346599f.md

 You may want to load components from a location that is different from the location where the OpenUI5 libraries are located or a location that is not registered as a resource root in the OpenUI5 bootstrap.

+You can do so by defining the URL of the additional components as a setting for the component factory or the component container.

 -   Loading the component asynchronously before creating the container:

     ``` js